Action Jackson (toy)

-Action Jackson was a line of action figures and accessories manufactured by Mego Corporation in the early 1970s.
-Mego's first foray into action figures, the line was an initial success but then lost out in sales to Hasbro's G.I.
+Action Jackson is a discontinued line of action figures and accessories manufactured by Mego Corporation in the early 1970s.
+It is Mego's first action figure series, and was an initial success but then lost sales to Hasbro's G.I.
 Joe line.
-Nonetheless, Action Jackson laid the template for Mego's popular later lines of 8-inch action figures based on licensed characters from such franchises as DC Comics, Marvel Comics, and Star Trek.
+It became the template for Mego's popular later lines of 8-inch action figures based on licensed characters from such franchises as DC Comics, Marvel Comics, and Star Trek.

 History

 Similar in theme to the G.I.
-Joe line of toys manufactured by Hasbro, and the Captain Action toys by the Ideal Toy Company, Action Jackson came in three varieties: two Caucasian models, one with a beard and one without; and one African-American model with no beard.
+Joe line of toys by Hasbro, and the Captain Action toys by the Ideal Toy Company, Action Jackson came in three varieties: two Caucasian models, one with a beard and one without; and one African-American model with no beard.
 The toys were marketed with a line of accessories, including battery-powered vehicles such as a wire-controlled Jeep, a rescue helicopter, and a snowmobile.

-The line was one of Mego's first attempts at producing action figures with interchangeable bodies.
+The line is one of Mego's first attempts at producing action figures with interchangeable bodies.
 Generic bodies could be mass-produced and different figures created by interposing different heads and costumes on them.
 Constructed primarily in an 8-inch (200 mm) scale, the figures helped set an industry standard in the 1970s.

 Heavily promoted on television commercials and in newspaper advertisements, the Action Jackson line was a big seller on its 1971 launch, but by 1974 had faded in popularity.